jlapeyre/julia_project/README.md

 * Look for the Julia executable in various places
 * Offer to download and install Julia if it is not found.
+* Optionally create a private Julia depot for `mymodule` to avoid possible issues with `PyCall` in different Python environments.
 * Check that the `julia` package is installed.
   I.e. check that `PyCall` is installed and built, etc.
 * Optionally download and install a Julia registry.